leils/site/tidbits/testimonials.md

 ## testimonials

-*"way more useful than ChatGPT"* - Robb Godshaw
+*"way more useful than ChatGPT"* - Robb